-This two-part brief is available to readers as part of SIG and Spend Matters ongoing partnership.
+This four-part brief is available to readers as part of SIG and Spend Matters ongoing partnership.

 KPIs: Become What You Measure

 Everyone knows the old adage, What you measure is what you get.
 Known as the Hawthorne Effect, it has been shown that performance will improve when those performing the process know they ‘re getting measured on it.
 So, designing stakeholder-specific KPIs is critical to ensuring business alignment.
 The SMART (specific, measurable, achievable, relevant and timely) metrics model is an excellent framework to apply here.
 Still, the first step is ensuring a 360-degree measurement system that aligns procurement with: